-Utilizing Nakasawa’s Enhanced Oil Recovery (EOR) steam generators recover up to 35% more oil from your wells with our portable and barge-mounted steam generator systems.
-Used in over 70% of projects worldwide, these Enhanced Oil Recovery (EOR) systems ensure the highest possible return for the lowest total project cost.
+Utilizing Nakasawa’s Enhanced Oil Recovery (EOR) steam generators recover up to 35% more oil from your mature wells with our portable and barge-mounted steam generator systems.
+Used in over 70% of projects worldwide, Enhanced Oil Recovery (EOR) systems ensure the highest possible return for the lowest total project cost.
 Our unique EOR steam generators have a rapid start-up and loadout response, with a compact design and higher fuel efficiency that helps you lower your overhead cost.
 As with all Nakasawa products, you can be confident of top-tier manufacturing standards and safety allowances.
 If you’re looking to get the most out of your wells, look no further than our steam generators.

 Ways of Application

 Barge Mounted Systems

 - The raw water is pumped under pressure in to the three phasw water tank, which seperates water from oil and sand.

 - The water is filtered through multi-processes, which include Ultra Filtration Systems, Micro-Filters and Reverse Osmosis.

 - Next, the permeate water is pumped into the polishers, and the oxygen removal results in clean and purified water, ready to be injected in the Steam Generator System.

 - The pre-heater heats the supplied water with hot water discharged from the economizer and radiant section.
 It is then further heated via flue gas and flows to the Radiant Section.

 - Finally, the combustion gases from the burner heats the water in-to the high pressure steam, which will be injected into the oil field.

 - The raw water is treated and pumped under pressure, via the water supply that goes through to the tube-in-tube water pre-heater.

 - The pre-heater heats the supplied water discharged from the economizer section.

 - The water is further heated via flue gas and then flows to the radiant section.